doocs/leetcode/solution/1000-1099/1083.Sales Analysis II/README_EN.md

 | quantity    | int     |
 | price       | int     |
 +-------------+---------+
-This table has no primary key, it can have repeated rows. product_id is a foreign key to the Product table. buyer_id is never NULL. sale_date is never NULL.
+This table might have repeated rows. product_id is a foreign key (reference column) to the Product table. buyer_id is never NULL. sale_date is never NULL.
 Each row of this table contains some information about one sale.